Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

-Before studying check-probe spectroscopy under various conditions, we first explore the power broadening effect in the measured conditional linewidth (Fig.~\ref{fig3}b) with $\tau = 2.5\ \mu$s.
+Before studying check-probe spectroscopy under various conditions, we first explore the broadening effects associated with laser power in the measured conditional linewidth (Fig.~\ref{fig3}b) with $\tau = 2.5\ \mu$s.
+These broadening effects include both power broadening and possible laser-induced linewidth broadening.
 The check and probe laser pulses are tuned to be at the same power.
-The power dependence follows $\gamma_\mathrm{con} = \gamma_\mathrm{con, 0}\sqrt{1 + P/P_\mathrm{sat}}$ where $P_\mathrm{sat}$ is the saturation power and the zero-power conditional linewidth $\gamma_\mathrm{con, 0}$ is fit to be $0.2\pm0.4$~GHz.
+Using the power-broadening relation $\gamma_\mathrm{con} = \gamma_\mathrm{con, 0}\sqrt{1 + P/P_\mathrm{sat}}$ where $P_\mathrm{sat}$ is the saturation power and the zero-power conditional linewidth $\gamma_\mathrm{con, 0}$, we obtain $\gamma_\mathrm{con, 0}$ to be $0.2\pm0.4$~GHz.
 Although obtaining an accurate zero-power linewidth will require more measurements at the low-power regime with low count rate, the conditional analysis already reveals the power dependence previously not observable due to the large spectral linewidth of PLE.
-The power-dependence measurement also indicates that the limit of $\gamma_\mathrm{con}$ is mainly set by power broadening instead of spectral diffusion at $\tau = 2.5\ \mu$s.
+The power-dependence measurement also indicates that the limit of $\gamma_\mathrm{con}$ is mainly set by laser-power-related broadening instead of spectral diffusion within the wait window of $\tau = 2.5\ \mu$s.
 In the following measurements, we use the waveguide power of 0.25~nW to reduce the power broadening effect while maintaining a reasonable count rate.

 To confirm that the T center spectral diffusion is around the pinned frequency by the check pulse, we repeated the measurements at different $\omega_0$ around the PLE T center frequency distribution.
 The absolute count rate in the check window drops as $\omega_0$ is detuned away from $\omega_T$, requiring longer acquisition time.
 The linewidth and click rate per pulse in the conditional lineshape remains unchanged with the conditional center frequency set by $\omega_0$ (Fig.~\ref{fig3}c).